paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 <a id="section-2311"></a>
 ## § 2311.
-Cost sharing for Territories
+Cost sharing for Territories and Indian tribes
-**(a) In general** The Secretary shall waive local cost-sharing requirements up to $200,000 for all studies and projects in American Samoa, Guam, the Northern Mariana Islands, the Virgin Islands, Puerto Rico, and the Trust Territory of the Pacific Islands.
+**(a) In general** The Secretary shall waive local cost-sharing requirements up to $200,000 for all studies and projects—

+(1) in American Samoa, Guam, the Northern Mariana Islands, the Virgin Islands, Puerto Rico, and the Trust Territory of the Pacific Islands; and

+(2) for any Indian tribe (as defined in [section 5130 of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5130&num=0&edition=prelim)).

 **(b) Inflation adjustment** The Secretary shall adjust the dollar amount specified in subsection (a) for inflation for the period beginning on November 17, 1986, and ending on June 10, 2014.

 ### Statutory Notes

 #### Amendments
+2016—Pub.
+L. 114–322, § 1119(1), inserted “and Indian tribes” after “Territories” in section catchline.

+Subsec. (a).
+Pub.
+L. 114–322, § 1119(2), substituted “projects—

+“(1) in American”

+for “projects in American” and added par.
+(2).

 2014—Pub.
 L. 113–121 designated existing provisions as subsec. (a) and inserted heading, inserted “Puerto Rico,” before “and the Trust Territory of the Pacific Islands”, and added subsec. (b).

 #### Termination of Trust Territory of the Pacific Islands